-The following is information on indictments in Virginia criminal cases including what you can expect from the indictment process and how the circumstance of your case impacts when you are indicted.
+The following is information about indictments in Virginia criminal cases including what you can expect from the indictment process and how the circumstance of your case impacts when you are indicted.
 To learn more or discuss the specifics of your case, call and schedule a consultation with a Virginia criminal lawyer today.

 There are a variety of different circumstances that would be in play into the indictment procedure regarding a criminal case in the Commonwealth of Virginia.
 Indictments in Virginia occur at the circuit court level, but many cases—even serious felony cases—begin at the general district court level.

 Another way a case can be dealt with in Virginia is through direct indictment, which is presented before a grand jury.
 During the indictment procedure, the Commonwealth presents an indictment to five grand jurors, and they hear from a limited number of witnesses.
 The defense attorney and defendant would not be present.

 When this happens, it is important to contact an experienced criminal defense attorney right away.
 The attorney can explain the legal processes and tell you what you need to know going forward.
 However, if you are subject to an indictment that you are aware of, you may arrange with local authorities, depending on local practices, to turn yourself in at that time.
 It is generally in your best interest to surrender yourself as soon as possible after an indictment so that there is the least amount of inconvenience.

 You can also use cooperation with the indictment process in the service of the indictment to your advantage when the magistrate is considering what sort of bond is appropriate in your case.
 If you are being arrested on a warrant, it is usually best to follow the officer’s directions and to be polite and cooperative.
 Your attorney will be able to sort out any legal ramifications of a faulty arrest before court.